 I will be the first to admit: There are not too many kids out there who want to work on handwriting during their summer break.
 The trick to building or maintaining skills it to make it fun.
 Here are a bunch of ideas for motivating kids to write.

 Once you’ve got some ideas to incorporating handwriting into summer days, you can try a few sensory strategies for practicing written work.
-Try these ideas to making written work fun using the senses:
+Try the handwriting ideas below to making written work fun using the senses.

 Tactile Sensory Handwriting Ideas: